pilotmoon/PopClip-Extensions/source/SelectAll.popclipext/Readme.md

 ### v2 - 5 Nov 2021

-* Improved logic so it appears in the PopClip bar more consistently.
+* Improved code to appear and work more consistently.
 * Refreshed icon.

 ### v1 - 8 Jan 2013